AAtley/triplify_csv/README.md

 - R2RMLTC0009a - Generation of triples from foreign key relations
 - R2RMLTC0015a - Generation of language tags for plain literals from a CSV 'table' with language information
 	- note: this test uses a separate CSV file for each language and differs from the original test case (in the [rdf-test-cases page](https://www.w3.org/TR/rdb2rdf-test-cases/)) which uses 'rr:sqlQuery' to select tags in each language from a single table.
+- R2RMLTC0016a to R2RMLTC0016d, setting data types as in these tests for string, integer, real, float, date, timestamp and boolean.
+	- note: instead of deriving the data type from the sql column, as the subset of r2rml used here does not refer to a database the user must use 'explicitly typed literals' as in section [7.6 Typed Literals](https://www.w3.org/TR/r2rml/#typed-literals) (rr:datatype) of the r2rml standard.

 Copyright © 2015 W3C® (MIT, ERCIM, Keio, Beihang).
 This software or document includes material copied from or derived from 'R2RML: RDB to RDF Mapping Language' [http://www.w3.org/TR/2012/REC-r2rml-20120927/](http://www.w3.org/TR/2012/REC-r2rml-20120927/) and 'R2RML and Direct Mapping Test Cases' [http://www.w3.org/TR/2012/NOTE-rdb2rdf-test-cases-20120814/](http://www.w3.org/TR/2012/NOTE-rdb2rdf-test-cases-20120814/)